 My Story

-Hi, I’m Emilly.
 As a student and early into my career, I was chronically tired, had digestive issues, and was slowly gaining weight.
-I thought I wanted to be a doctor, and took all my pre-med courses, but when l started working in the emergency department of a tertiary care hospital, I saw that this wasn’t for me.
-I worked mostly evenings and nights, and experienced the awful reality of chronic circadian disruption, and realized that this would be something I’d have to do for the rest of my life if I wanted to provide the type of care that interested me at the time.
-(There are certainly important roles in society that require people to work different shifts, so I commend those who do it.
-Shift workers need even more support due to the regular circadian mismatches in their life).
-I also noticed the pattern of repeat “customers.”
+I thought I wanted to be a doctor, and took all of the pre-med courses, but when l started working in the emergency department at a hospital, I saw that this wasn’t for me.
+I worked mostly evenings and nights, and experienced the awful reality of chronic circadian disruption.
+It didn’t take long before I put it together that this lifestyle was contributing to my issues.
+Aside from the issues my colleagues and myself were having, I especially noticed the pattern of repeat “customers.”
 The doors to the hospital were revolving, both literally and figuratively.
-Aside from some cases of physical trauma, patients rarely, if ever, got completely better.
+Outside of physical trauma, patients rarely, if ever, got better.

-I worked within our “health” care system for over a decade; in emergency care, research, and corporate administration.
+I continued to work within our “health” care system and stayed for well over a decade; in emergency care, research, and corporate administration.
 I know how it operates.
 Modern, allopathic medicine has nothing to do with health - it’s not even on the menu.
-In emergencies or extreme levels of illness, scalpels and pills can be necessary, but as we all know, there is always another “side-effect” created.
-This model relies on there being something wrong with you, and creates a relationship of dependence.
+In emergencies or extreme illness, scalpels and pills can be necessary, so I don’t dispute their role in certain circumstances.
+However, we all know these always create another “side-effect.”
+This model relies on there being something innately wrong with you, and it clearly doesn’t work when applied to chronic illness.
+It creates a relationship of dependence, focusing on masking symptoms instead of getting to the root of the problem.

 I became very disillusioned with our system, and witnessed it fail and cause further harm time and time again.